-Finally, a comparison can be done between the TDMA-like and CDMA-like systems, i.e., between system with hard or soft capacity respectively.
-In Figure 6 we represent the application of usage-based policy to a CDMA network besides a network characterised by hard capacity (TDMA-like) with corresponding parameters.
+Finally, insights on the impact of the capacity can be gained, e.g. by comparing the TDMA-like and CDMA-like systems, i.e. system with hard or soft capacity, respectively.
+In Figs. 13 and 14, we represent the application of usage-based policy to a CDMA network besides a network characterised by hard capacity (TDMA-like) with corresponding parameters.

-First of all, it can be observed (Fig. 6(a)) that the peak performance of the CDMAlike network in terms of achievable revenue is higher.
+First of all, it can be observed (Fig. 13) that the peak performance of the CDMA-like network in terms of achievable revenue is higher.
 However, in general the performance is similar.
-A more interesting phenomenon can be observed in Figure 6(b), where it is shown that the "knee" present also in Figure 3(b) is not present in the TDMA-like network.
-This implies that a greedy strategy is not perfectly suitable for a soft capacity network.
-In fact, users that can be considered inefficient for the stability of the system should be refused.
-An interesting conclusion that can be drawn from these curves is that a higher pricing can even be useful, since it allows a better selection of the admitted users, increasing also the admission rate (that seems counter-intuitive).
+A more interesting phenomenon can be observed in Fig. 14, where it is shown that the 'knee' present also in Fig. 7 is not present in the TDMA-like network.
+That is, the CDMA network presents a counter-intuitive behaviour where the admission rate can increase with higher price.